Relvl/XRay-Mod/README.md

 I WILL NOT port this mod to MC version 1.8+ until GTNH don't (never).

-Mod id and file name DO NOT CONTAINS 'xray' or 'cheat' words and sometimes will be changed.
+Mod id and file name DO NOT CONTAIN 'xray' or 'cheat' words and sometime will be changed.

 ## Features:
     - Awesome GUI